robstoll/atrium/README.md

 [property](#property-assertions) and [returnValueOf](#method-assertions)
 are not good enough?

-The following sub chapters will show you how you can write your own assertions.
+The following sub sections will show how you can write your own assertion functions.
 A pull request of your new assertion function is very much appreciated.

 ## Boolean based Assertions